emjosephs/eQTL/README.md

 [You can read more about the annotation format here](http://www.genomicconflict.com/wiki/index.php?title=Roberts_Annotations)

-After running this  you will end up with a bunch of files in [out directory] that are named [gene name].[scaffold].snps
+After running this  you will end up with a bunch of files in your out directory that are named [gene name].[scaffold].snps

+For example: 20889218.scaf1.snps

 The first line of this file will have the gene name and all the individuals.
 The subsequent lines will have the SNP coordinate and then genotypes at this coordinate.